neutron-org/neutron-docs/docs/neutron/consumer-chain-upgrade.md

 ## TL;DR

 Prop 792 was accepted by the Cosmos Community.
 If Neutron's mainnet launches between the 8th and the 21st of May, it may become the Hub's first consumer chain.
-Since a Cosmos Hub upgrade was scheduled on the Hub on Monday the 8th, **we strongly recommend validators to join a coordinated launch on Wednesday th 10th at 3pm UTC instead.**
+Since a Cosmos Hub upgrade was scheduled on the Hub on Monday the 8th, **we strongly recommend validators to join a coordinated launch on Wednesday the 10th at 3pm UTC instead.**

 * For launching consumer chains, validators have two main responsibilities:
 	* Submit an `AssignConsumerKey` transaction on the Cosmos Hub